Patient of courage

-Just after Maria's 49th birthday in September 2010, cancer surfaced in her right breast.
-She is a curvy, 36 DD size, so having her breast or breasts removed was difficult to digest.
-She opted to have chemotherapy first and contemplated that being her only course of action against this first stage cancer.
+Just after Maria’s 49th birthday she was diagnosed with cancer in her right breast.
+She is a curvy, 36 DD size, who loves her shape and size.
+Contemplating having a mastectomy was difficult to digest.
+She decided to have chemotherapy and thought that might be her only course of action against this first stage cancer.

-The thought of having her breasts removed followed by reconstructive surgery, frankly, revolted her.
-Her mother had breast cancer in 1980 and had one breast removed without reconstructive surgery, but Maria's mother and her family encouraged her to explore her options.
-She had tested negative for the BRACA genes.
+Her mother had a mastectomy without reconstructive surgery 10 years prior, she’d had enough of dealing with cancer surgery, in fact, the thought of having her breasts removed followed by reconstructive surgery revolted her.
+But Maria’s mother and her family encouraged her to explore her options.
+She had tested negative for the BRCA genes.
 So, it seems the cancer was not genetic but rather a double misfortune in her family that through her deft ability to research she turned into a fortunate situation that she is proud to share.
-Maria is an esteemed academic with a degree from Harvard University.
-She is now Ph.D student at USC Davis School of Gerontology.
+Maria is an esteemed academic with a degree from Harvard University and a Ph.D from the USC Davis School of Gerontology.

 While she was undergoing chemotherapy, she began to make appointments with reconstructive surgeons to discuss her options for breast reconstruction.
-She doesn't overwhelm easily, but as she sat in a two-hour meeting with a male plasic surgeon telling her about how he would place expanders, deflated temporary implants, at the same time as mastectomy.
-She would then have to return to his office to get them pumped up, a process she envisioned to be like going to the gas station to fill up these rafts that would stretch her pectoral muscle to eventually be able to hold a permanent implant placed on the second surgery, overwhelmed her.
+She doesn’t overwhelm easily, but as she sat in a two-hour meeting with a male plastic surgeon telling her how he would place deflated temporary implants (expanders), at the time of mastectomy.
+She would then return to his office regularly to have the implants inflated, a process she envisioned to be like going to the gas station to fill up these rafts that would stretch her pectoral muscle to eventually be able to hold a permanent implant placed on the second surgery, overwhelmed her.
 After visiting three reconstruction surgeons, she landed in the office of Dr. Lisa Cassileth.
-The first woman breast reconstruction surgeon she met.
-And the words that resonated with her most was,
+The first female breast reconstruction surgeon she met.
+And the words that resonated with her most were,

 Dr. Cassileth was a combination of witty, creatively, aesthetically and spatially gifted.
 And being a woman, she understood what Maria was looking for.
 She gave Maria the gift of being able to wake up from a mastectomy with a natural-looking set of breasts.
 NO second surgery.
 NO visits to the pumping station.
 NO waking up with a flat chest.